msc365/az-devops-governance/src/res/project/README.md

 ## Notes

-- The script uses `CmdletBinding()` and supports common parameters (`-Verbose`, `-Debug`, etc.)
-- All operations are logged with `Write-Verbose` for debugging
+- Ensure you are logged in to Azure using Connect-AzAccount before running this script.
 - The script automatically imports the `Azure.DevOps.PSModule` if not already loaded
 - Automatic connection to Azure DevOps organization if not already connected
-- Project refresh operations occur after modifications to ensure data consistency